akramrana/yii2-ccavenue/README.md

 5.yii2-ccavenue/SiteController **actionSubscription** will process your request and submit the request
   to the ccvaenue payment gateway.
+  don't forget to copy yii2-ccavenue/views/subscription.php file into your views.

   ```
   $redirectUrl = Url::to(['site/payment-process'], true);
             $cancelUrl = Url::to(['site/payment-cancel'], true);